Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

    "entity.resourcefulbees.blaze_bee": "Blaze Bee"
 }
 ```
-Now just restart the game and you have made your custom bees, items and blocks have proper names.
+* You can either restart the game or

 **NOTE** You do not need multiple lang files you only need one and just add new lines for each new bee you would like to add so it would look like this:
 ```json